Nintendo 64: Games

-A total of 388 Nintendo 64 games were officially released, with just 85 exclusively sold in Japan.
+A total of 388 Nintendo 64 games were officially released, 85 of which were exclusively sold in Japan.
 For comparison, the PlayStation received 4,105 games, the Saturn got over 1,000, the SNES got 1,755 games, and the NES got 716 Western releases plus over 1,000 in Japan.
 The considerably smaller Nintendo 64 game library has been attributed by some to the controversial decision not to adopt the CD-ROM, and programming difficulties for its complex architecture.
 This trend is also seen as a result of Hiroshi Yamauchi's strategy, announced during his speech at the Nintendo 64's November 1995 unveiling, that Nintendo would be restricting the number of games produced for the Nintendo 64 so that developers would focus on higher quality instead of quantity.
 The Los Angeles Times also observed that this was part of Nintendo's "penchant for perfection [...] while other platforms offer quite a bit of junk, Nintendo routinely orders game developers back to the boards to fix less-than-perfect titles".

 Although having much less third-party support than rival consoles, Nintendo's strong first-party franchises such as Mario enjoyed wide brand appeal.
 Second-parties of Nintendo, such as Rare, released groundbreaking titles.
 Consequently, the Nintendo 64 game library included a high number of critically acclaimed and widely sold games.
 According to TRSTS reports, three of the top five best-selling games in the U.S. for December 1996 were Nintendo 64 games (both of the remaining two were Super NES games).
 Super Mario 64 is the best-selling console game of the generation, with 11 million units sold beating Gran Turismo for the PlayStation (at 10.85 million) and Final Fantasy VII (at 9.72 million) in sales.
 The game also received much praise from critics and helped to pioneer three-dimensional control schemes.
 GoldenEye 007 was important in the evolution of the first-person shooter, and has been named one of the greatest in the genre.
 The Legend of Zelda: Ocarina of Time set the standard for future 3D action-adventure games and is considered by many to be one of the greatest games ever made.